-Vascular and interventional radiology (VIR), also known as interventional radiology (IR), is a medical subspecialty providing minimally invasive, image-guided diagnosis and treatment of diseases.
-IR procedures are at the forefront of medical technology development and offer a safe and proven alternative to open surgery with less recovery time than traditional methods.
+Vascular and interventional radiology (VIR), also known as interventional radiology (IR), is a specialty providing minimally invasive, image-guided diagnosis and treatment of diseases.
+IR procedures are at the forefront of medical technology development and offer a safe and proven alternative to open surgery with less recovery time than surgical methods.

 Although the range of procedures performed by interventional radiologists is broad, the unifying concept is the application of image guidance and minimally invasive techniques used to minimize risk to the patient.